fnagel/docker-typo3/README.md

 * Demo file works
 * Project does not work
+    * Tried with IP, might be a breaker -> did not work, removed
+    * Issues with missing typo3 site config files -> fixed
+    * Testing around with project name env var -> reverted
+    * Issues with imagemagick not available -> rebuild everything
 * Dev image not tested for a longer time

+* Create copy of project (and rename to copy) and add volume sync instead of COPY command
+* Add arg tag for image, in order to be able to use a dev image for projects
+* Add SSL

 ## Credits